mantalabs/proxy-informer/README.md

 | `proxy.mantalabs.com/internal-enode-url` | Internal enode URL |
 | `proxy.mantalabs.com/external-enode-url` | External enode URL |

 Annotations can be on two different `Service` objects.
-For example, on an internal `Service` for a validator and on a public `Service` for external traffic.
+For example, on an internal `Service` for a validator and on a public `Service` for external traffic. proxy-informer will match internal and external enode URLs based on their node ID.

 ## Related